jvieira9/installer-scripts/README.md

 # Installer Scripts

 This repository contains two bash scripts designed to automate some installation processes.
-The scripts are recommended for use by developers.
+The scripts are recommended to be used by developers.

 ## Author